thatmanmatt/Add-to-Apple-Music/README.md

 # Music-Python

+## DISCLAIMER

+All the usual warnings apply.
+I'm not responsible if you use this crappy code and mess up your Apple Music library entirely.
+You'll need to be comfortable with grabbing tokens from the request headers via your favourite browser.

+## Why this is here

 When changing the country for my Apple Music subscription from UK to Germany - so that I can use my German credit card to pay for it - Apple helpfully wiped my entire Apple Music library.
 That's everything I've "added to library" as I browse around during the past few years.

 (Note: this doesn't affect anything I bought through iTunes Music Store or things I uploaded into iTunes in the past).

-So, having been cautious, I took a backup of my library (`Music > File > Library > Export Library...`).
+So before I made the switch, having been cautious, I'd taken a backup of my library (`Music > File > Library > Export Library...`).
 It produces a huge XML file.

-Not all of it is relevant for Apple Music, and it's not terribly well formatted.
+Not all of it is relevant for Apple Music, and it's not terribly nicely formatted.

 ## Tidying up the XML